 Are You Eating Roundup?
-Glyphosate (Roundup) Found in Processed Foods!
+Glyphosate (Roundup) Found in Processed & Packaged Foods!

 Are You Eating Round up [Glyphosate]?
-If your diet consists mainly of packaged and processed foods the chances are that you are “Eating” Round-up.
+If your diet consists mainly of processed and packaged foods the chances are that you are “Eating” Round-up.
 Slowly “Killing” yourself with the “Toxic Poison”.

 Research has Found Evidence!